vitringr/vault/_Draft.md

 - [ ] Go through the documentation again.
 - [ ] Figure out a plan how to improve work projects.

-Should probably use `pnpm` as an improvement.
+Should probably use `pnpm` as an improvement?

 # Monorepo